 #5.
 When people had their flesh vaporized from their bones, the remaining skeletons were either red or green.
 Tim Burton explained this had been done because the movie had been scheduled for a Christmas release.
 Also, the red and green skeletons were first seen in Beetlejuice (1988).
 When Barbara and Adam were in Juno’s office you can see them with other ghouls looking at the screen.

 #8.
-Tim Burton visited Tom Jones backstage after one of his Las Vegas shows to ask him to appear in his film.
-Additionally, Jones’ real-life backup singers at the time-Darelle Porter Holden, Christi Black, and Sharon Hendrix-played Jones’ doomed backup singers in the movie.
+Tim Burton approached Tom Jones after one of his Las Vegas shows and asked him to appear in his film.
+Furthermore, Darelle Porter Holden, Christi Black, and Sharon Hendrix, Jones’ real-life backup singers at the time, played Jones’ doomed backup singers in the film.

 #10.
-A real-life demolition in Las Vegas was filmed by Tim Burton, and incorporated into the movie.
-The casino was The Landmark, once owned by Howard Hughes.
-The location is now an expansion of the parking lot for the Las Vegas Convention Center.
+Tim Burton filmed and incorporated a real-life demolition in Las Vegas into the film.
+The casino was called The Landmark and it was once owned by Howard Hughes.
+The location is now an extension of the Las Vegas Convention Center parking lot.

 #11.
-In the first drafts of the script and in the novelization, the Martians’ ray-guns had a variety of lethal and graphic effects on people.
-Examples of this include people being bisected, body parts cut off, literally exploding, melting, being shredded, having huge holes blown into their bodies, and literally turning into flame when hit by a Martian ray.
-However, to avoid an “R” rating from the MPAA, the film’s producers were forced to tone down the effects of the Martian rays to simply having people be reduced to skeletons.
+The Martians’ ray-guns had a variety of lethal and graphic effects on people in the first drafts of the script and novelization.
+People have been bisected, had body parts cut off, literally exploded, melted, been shredded, had huge holes blown into their bodies, and literally turned into flame when hit by a Martian ray.
+However, in order to avoid a “R” rating from the MPAA, the film’s producers were forced to reduce the effects of the Martian rays to simply reducing people to skeletons.

 #13.
 Tim Burton reunites with Danny Elfman after not working together on Ed Wood (1994).
 Burton and Elfman experienced “creative differences” during The Nightmare Before Christmas (1993).

 #14.
-When Jack Black’s character Billy-Glenn says goodbye to his grandmother, she calls him “Thomas,” Jack Black’s real first name.
+When Jack Black’s character Billy-Glenn bids his grandmother farewell, she addresses him as “Thomas,” Jack Black’s real first name.

 #15.
-The Martians land in Pahrump, Nevada, home of radio talk-show host Art Bell, who is well known for his penchant for featuring guests on his show who are involved, in one way or another, with the subject of outer-space life forms, ranging from scientists investigating the possibility of it to people who claim to have been kidnapped, examined, impregnated (sometimes all at the same time) by space aliens or have had other kinds of contact with creatures from outer space.
+The Martians land in Pahrump, Nevada, the home of radio talk-show host Art Bell, who is well known for featuring guests on his show who are involved, in some way, with the subject of outer-space life forms, ranging from scientists investigating the possibility to people who claim to have been kidnapped, examined, impregnated (sometimes all at the same time) by space aliens or have had other kinds of contact with creatures from outer space.

 #16.
-Tim Burton had wanted the Martians brought to life via stop-motion animation, but finally went with CGI.
-The animators told Burton they could animate the Martians without motion blur to make them look more “stop-motiony,” but Burton decided against that.
+Tim Burton had hoped to bring the Martians to life with stop-motion animation, but ultimately settled on CGI.
+The animators suggested that Burton animate the Martians without motion blur to make them look more “stop-motiony,” but Burton declined.

 #17.
-When Martin Short is courting the Martian Girl (Lisa Marie), he brings her into a secret room used by John F. Kennedy with a fish tank.
-The fish tank contains almost the entire cast of Finding Nemo (2003) including Nemo himself, Gill, Dory and Bubbles (no sharks, shrimps, whales and pelicans though.)
-The coincidence occurred probably because these species of fish are the most popular and colorful types of salt-water aquarium fishes.
+When Martin Short is courting the Martian Girl (Lisa Marie), he takes her into a secret room with a fish tank used by John F. Kennedy.
+Almost the entire cast of Finding Nemo (2003) is present in the fish tank, including Nemo, Gill, Dory, and Bubbles (no sharks, shrimps, whales and pelicans though.)
+The coincidence occurred most likely because these fish species are among the most popular and colorful salt-water aquarium fishes.

 #18.
-A flying saucer is shown flying through the clouds during the normal Warner Brothers logo title sequence showing the company’s trademark shield with the cloudy sky background.
+During the normal Warner Brothers logo title sequence, a flying saucer is shown flying through the clouds with the company’s trademark shield against a cloudy sky background.

 #20.
-This is the second of three films in as many years in which both Pierce Brosnan (Professor Donald Kessler) and Joe Don Baker (Richie’s Dad) appear.
-The other two are GoldenEye (1995) and Tomorrow Never Dies (1997).
+This is the second of three films in three years starring both Pierce Brosnan (Professor Donald Kessler) and Joe Don Baker (Richie’s Father).
+GoldenEye (1995) and Tomorrow Never Dies are the other two (1997).